Ream-Systems/Ream-Systems.github.io/blog/first_post/Ream Systems Limited.md

 ### Our Goals ###

 •  We want to encourage a working relationship between us and our community. <br>
-•  We want to provide cheap and simple to use node or deno hosting for looking to start their own projects. <br>
+•  We want to provide cheap and simple to use node and deno hosting for people looking to start their own projects. <br>
 •  We want to foster a network of connections and suport for developers throughout Scotland and the UK at large. <br>
-•  We want to start a program for developers of all age groups or skill sets, as a way to lift up those who need help getting into the field. <br>
+•  We want to start a program for developers of all age groups and skill sets, as a way to lift up those who need help getting into the field. <br>
-•  We want to partner with existing companies across Scotland to put them in contact with new developers; taylored with skills and experience that they need. <br><br>
+•  We want to partner with existing companies across Scotland to put them in contact with new developers; taylored to the skills and experience that they need. <br><br>

 ### Our plans for the near future ###